chains-project/verifiable-client-diversity/README.md

 We propose integrating interactive fraud proofs into the Ethereum network such that verified minority clients are rewarded with financial incentives.
 These minority client proofs would require nodes to provide cryptographic evidence of using specific client implementations, verified by other participants in the network.

-Team: Martin Monperrus, Javier Ron, Zheyuan He, KTH Royal Institute of Technology, Stockholm, Sweden
+Team: Javier Ron, Zheyuan He, Martin Monperrus (KTH Royal Institute of Technology, Stockholm, Sweden) Benoit Baudry (Université de Montréal)

 ## Design